cusp-london/vizent/README.md

 > A python library for bivariate glyphs integrated with matplotlib

 This library allows the user to create visualizations using Visual Entropy Glyphs[1].
 Vizent glyphs are designed to help when you need to add an extra data variable to a scatter plot, a map or a graph.
 Vizent glyphs are bivariate, that is they allow you to represent two variables at each point on your plot.
-A central coloured disc is able to represent a continuous variable, an enclosing shape can represent a continuous interval or categorical variable using increasing levels of visual entropy (shape complexity).
+A central colored disc is able to represent a continuous variable, an enclosing shape can represent a continuous interval or categorical variable using increasing levels of visual entropy (shape complexity).

 Applications for the Vizent glyphs include:
 * when you need represent uncertainty, eg a mean and a standard deviation